zalyoung/gitlab-handbook/content/handbook/engineering/ic-leadership/tech-lead.md

 1. Add the designated person as Assignee to the Epic.
 1. Add a clear identifier in the Epic description using the format: "Tech Lead: [Name]".
 1. Add the `~tech-lead-project` label to the Epic.

-GitLab will maintain an overview of Tech Leads across projects in the `gitlab-org` group through an automatically generated static site.
-This site will be built via CI by identifying Epics tagged with the `~tech-lead-project` label, making it easy and transparent to see who is leading which technical initiatives across the organization.
-The site is accessible at [https://gitlab-org.gitlab.io/gitlab-tech-leads/](https://gitlab-org.gitlab.io/gitlab-tech-leads/) and is updated daily.

 ### Slack channel